mozilla/pontoon/docker/k8s-first-steps/readme.md

   - check open ports (8000 and 3000 should be open): `ss -lntu`
   - check running processes: `ps -A`
-  - show simple startup log of run_webapp.sh: `cat /app/run_webapp.log`
+  - show simple startup log of server_run.sh: `cat /app/server_run.log`

   ##### first time only, with newly created database: